techpmsap/S4HC_Powerweek_2018/Prerequisites/Prerequisites.md

 	- Choose **Finish** to start importing the Maven project into your Eclipse workspace
 	![](images/22.png)

-	> **Info**: POM is an acronym for Project Object Model.
-It is an XML representation of a Maven project held in a file named pom.xml.
-For more information see the Maven documentation
+	>**Info**: POM is an acronym for Project Object Model.
+It is an XML representation of a Maven project held in a file named *pom.xml*.
+For more information see the Maven documentation.

 1. In the Project Explorer view of the Java EE Perspective you should find now the imported *helloworld*
 	![](images/23.png)

 1. Right-click on the *helloworld* project node to open the Context Menu.
-Choose **Run As->Maven install** to start the Maven build for the *helloworld* project
+Choose **Run As -> Maven install** to start the Maven build for the *helloworld* project
 	![](images/24.png)

 1. The Eclipse IDE will open a Console Tab that displays the build progress.
 You should see **BUILD SUCCESS**.
 If your build was not successful, please check the troubleshooting guide for Maven
 	![](images/25.png)

-1. In Project Explorer view expand the project node **helloworld->target** to find the built *helloworld.war* file.
+1. In Project Explorer view expand the project node **helloworld -> target** to find the built *helloworld.war* file.

 	> Note: To see it you might have to refresh the project by right-clicking on the project-node and press Refresh